Biomedical Sciences (Joint Health Sciences)

 GBS 759.
 Developing Presentation Skills for Microbiological Research.
 1 Hour.

+Course registration is limited to Microbiology Theme students only or those given permission by the instructor.
 The goal of this course is to provide students with the skills to critically evaluate and present their research.
 In initial sessions, students will learn how to give an effective presentation.
 Students will then develop their own presentation with advice from a student advisor as well as the course director or other faculty members.
 Following the presentation, students will address questions from an audience of students and faculty.
 The students and faculty will also provide written evaluations of the presentation.
 The student advisor will develop skills in critiquing presentations and introducing a scientific speaker to an audience.

 GBS 760.
 Prokaryotic Genetics and Molecular Biology.
 2 Hours.